waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_0.md

 Again, not all verbs will become methods and we'll have methods that don't correspond to any verbs in this description but that's ok.
 Right now we just need a idea of what they could be.

+With your pair partner, have a go at producing a domain model on paper.
+Don't worry too much about the format, just try to identify the key objects, their properties and/or methods and how they might interact with other objects.

 ## Setting up the project

 ***Please note, as with all Makers Academy materials, there may be subtle errors in the following materials.
 Please try to approach those as challenges on which to polish your debugging skills - pull requests always welcome.***

 Once we have an idea of what we are building, our first step will be describing some part of what we will build using a Feature Test.
 Our preferred Ruby testing tool is [RSpec :pill:](../pills/rspec.md).
 We can use RSpec to specify all kinds of tests; feature, integration and unit.

-Let's get our project set up and we'll start with a feature test.
+Let's get our project set up.
 Create a new repository in your projects directory adding a `README.md` file like so:

 ```sh
 $ mkdir boris-bikes